 Cooling mattress pads are essentially mattress toppers made from materials such as latex or gel-infused foam.
 They work by absorbing the extra heat and helping to regulate your body temperature.
 You just need to position the pad on top of your mattress, make your bed as usual, and look forward to a cooler, more comfortable sleep.

 The only downside to these is the sizing.
 We have found that they tend to stop a little short of the edges of our mattress, which can make you feel as though you've lost an inch or two of bed space.

 A cooling mattress, on the other hand, is infused with materials that will stop your body heat from getting trapped and ultimately radiating back at you, causing you to overheat.
 As these mattresses have the cooling material within them, you won't feel like you're losing mattress space.
 However, they are naturally more expensive, so your budget will come into play here.

 Top tips for staying cool as you sleep

 It's tempting to leave the window as you sleep, right?
 Well, this is fine if you live in an area that's relatively free of pollution and noise disturbances, but if you live on a road that's busy with traffic and people, it could make your sleep worse.

-Instead, consider investing in one of the best smart thermostats to keep your bedroom at the optimal temperature for sleep - between 60-65°F. Or you may prefer to use a cooling tower fan or an air conditioner to create the perfect in-room temperature.
+Instead, consider investing in a smart thermostat to keep your bedroom at the optimal temperature for sleep - between 60-65°F. Or you may prefer to use a cooling fan or an air conditioner to create the perfect in-room temperature.
 Closing your curtains or blinds during the day will also stop heat from building up in the room and in your mattress.